Public Safety Power Shutoffs

 Conditions for a PSPS go well beyond a dry, hot summer day.
 We would only consider activating a PSPS event during periods of extreme wildfire risk combined with high sustained wind speeds.
 That includes:

-- a Fire Weather Index of 47 or more (a rating of more than 30 is considered extreme1)
+- a Fire Weather Index of 47 or more (a rating of more than 30 is considered extreme1); and

 - sustained wind speeds greater than 75 kilometres per hour